Or, why it does actually make a great deal of sense.

 The Rafale is arguably the more advanced of the two although I suspect it is better in some areas and worse in others and both are current generation aircraft (despite their histories) with the latest F18’s benefitting from lots of development money since it was first introduced.

-In performance terms there does not seem to be a great deal between them.
+In performance terms, there does not seem to be a great deal between them.

 However, what goes against them both is;

-- They would both require all UK weapons to be integrated, not impossible, but significant time and cost penalties would accrue
+- They would both require all UK weapons to be integrated, not impossible, but a significant time and cost penalties would accrue

-- Both have or would have minimal industrial benefits for the UK at a time when the policy of the government is to pursue and export and manufacturing led recovery
+- Both have or would have minimal industrial benefits for the UK at a time when the policy of the government is to pursue and export and manufacturing-led recovery

 - Both would of course need CVF to have catapults and arrestor gear with all the attendant additional costs